jlmc/hibernate-tunings/batching-of-write-operations/Readme.md

 <property name="hibernate.jdbc.batch_versioned_data" value="true"/>
 ```

-In Hibernate 5 the same configuration is Activated by default.
+In Hibernate 5 the same configuration it is activated by default.

 ## Delete statements